The Number One Reason People Give Up On Their Dreams Boil Down To This

 Many of our expectations about life's trajectory are rooted in our immediate culture and upbringing.
 Growing up, we adopt perspectives on how the world works from encounters with adults and peers.
 It’s not uncommon for some cultures to predict the trajectory of their kids' lives from birth.

 Could you imagine being told at birth that you’re supposed to be a doctor or a great ruler when you may not have the personality or capabilities to pull it off?
 In contrast, could you also imagine being told you’ll be a janitor for the rest of your life when you’re capable of much more?
-The mismatch of capability and opportunity results in millions leading unfulfilling lives saturated with unnecessary friction.
+The mismatch between capability and opportunity leaves millions leading unfulfilling lives, saturated with unnecessary friction.

 In America, we have more freedom to explore our interests than other cultures, but with a catch.
 After graduating from high school, we're expected to pick a path for our careers and ambitions.
-Because of this pivotal moment, tremendous amounts of pressure around grades, extracurriculars, and other activities are stressed by teachers, parents, and guidance counselors to differentiate students from one another.
+Because of this pivotal moment, tremendous pressure around grades, extracurriculars, and other activities is imposed by teachers, parents, and guidance counselors to differentiate students from one another.

 In Western culture, it’s common to assume that if we don’t receive admission into a prestigious school, nail an audition for a world-class performing arts program, or win prestigious awards when we’re young, we are doomed to mediocrity.